google/WebFundamentals/src/content/en/updates/2018/05/webauthn.md

 ## The problem

-Phishing is the \#1 security problem on the web: 81% of account breaches last year were because of weak or stolen passwords.
+Phishing is the \#1 security problem on the web: 81% of hacking-related account breaches last year leveraged weak or stolen passwords.
 The industry's collective response to this problem has been multi-factor authentication, but implementations are fragmented and most still don't adequately address phishing.
 We have been working with the [FIDO Alliance](https://fidoalliance.org/) since 2013 and, more recently, with the W3C to implement a standardized phishing-resistant protocol that can be used by any Web application.

 ## What is WebAuthn?